• Skip to primary navigation

 This wine has a low acidity level, so expect less sensation in your mouth.

-The climate condition and the quality of the grapes play a crucial role in determining the taste of a wine.
+The climate condition and the quality of the grapes play a important role in determining the taste of a wine.

 Hence, expect variations in taste.